 Currently, Incoterms 2010 are in force.
 Changes to be included in the Incoterms 2020 series draw a lot of attention.
 Especially the alleged cancellation of EXW and DDP terms.
 The justification for the decision to remove them is that they mostly concern intra-national transactions.
 Inexperienced exporters often use the EXW rule, which places the minimum obligation on the seller.
 It also gives an importer control over cargo from the very beginning.
 On the other hand, the DDP rule places the minimum obligation on the buyer.
 It’s popular, for example, when sending samples or spare parts.

 Removal of EXW means that the seller will always be obliged at least to complete export customs clearance and deliver the goods to the first carrier indicated by the buyer (and not only to make the goods available to the buyer as in the case of EXW).

-This way, there will be collection of four complementary terms: when the goods are delivered at the named terminal and the seller covers duty and VAT (DTP) or not (DAT) and when the goods are delivered at the point of destination and the seller covers duty and VAT (DPP) or not (DAP).
+This way, there will be a collection of four complimentary rules: when the goods are delivered at the named terminal and the seller covers duty and VAT (DTP) or not (DAT) and when the goods are delivered at the point of destination and the seller covers duty and VAT (DPP) or not (DAP).

 Will FOB and CIF change?

 FOB and CIF rules are the most common Incoterms 2010 when it comes to the global imports from China.
 FOB and CIF should only refer to non-containerized sea freight.
 However, these terms are so popular that they are commonly misused.
 Especially since 80% of international trade takes place in containers.
 In the newest version of Incoterms, it’s possible to introduce changes that will enable FOB and CIF formulas to apply to container transport as well.